JuneStepp/OneLauncher/README.md

 </PluginConfig>
 ```

-## Patches/Addons
+## Patches

-Patches/addons must follow the same format as the addon that is being patched.
+Patches must follow the same format as the addon that is being patched.
 The most common issue is leaving out folders farther up the tree from what is changed.

+Here is a list of possible issues to keep in mind when making a patch:

+Make sure patch...

+- Follows the exact same folder structure as the addon being patched.
+- Doesn't edit the compendium file of the addon being patched.
+- Is installed after what is being patched.
+- Has clear name.

+## Collections

+Collections of addons can be made by listing the addons you would like in the collection as dependencies of your addon.
+See the [Compendium Files](#Compendium-Files) section for how to add dependencies to your addon.